 Outdoor sensory Activities for Tactile Sense

 Touching toes on the grass can make some kiddos squirm.
 The sandbox brings on a mini world of sensory defensiveness when grains of sand stick to skin.
 For the child with a hypersensitivity to touch, the backyard can be overwhelming.
 Other kids seek out tactile sensations and need to touch everything.
 Still others find comfort in certain sensations but other textures bring on the tantrums or withdrawal.

 There are ways to introduce tactile sensations in the backyard in a controlled way.
 Incorporate these with tactile sensory input to involve the whole body into sensory play.
 Try adding backyard proprioception input or backyard oral sensory processing activities.
+You’ll also find resources in this outdoor sensory activities for vestibular input.
 These are super easy ways to play with the senses with items you probably already have in or around the home.

 TACTILE SENSORY INPUT BACKYARD ACTIVITIES:

 - Create a mud kitchen in an area of your backyard.
 It doesn’t need to be complicated.
 A simple piece of wood or a sheet of cardboard makes a nice work space.
 Use buckets, scoops, and spoons to mix up muddy concoctions while working on fine motor skills, eye-hand coordination to scoop and pour in a tactile sensory (and very messy) imagination play.

 Don’t be afraid to let the kids get muddy and messy!
 Just hose them off afterwards.
 Mud and puddles are a part of childhood and the dirt will wash off.
 Have fun and get messy with your kids!

 - Flower Sensory Bin- Explore tactile differences with an outdoor dandelion messy sensory bin.
 Add more squishy messy play by adding dirt or sand to the bin.
 Use scoops and tongs to add in fine motor work.